vzexg-2/SHS/README.md

 **How to Use it:**

 1. **Scanning WiFi Networks:**
-   - Just kind `test` and hit Enter.
+   - Just kind `scan` and hit Enter.
 It'll exit and discover all the nearby WiFi networks for you.

 2. **Bruteforcing WiFi:**
    - Type `bruteforce [SSID]` and hit Enter.
 Replace `[SSID]` with the name of the WiFi network you need to crack.